Easy red and green swirls with a burst of marshmallows create a Christmas Hot Chocolate bomb that is perfect to usher in the winter season.

 Chocolate Expert Tips

-Keep the Cracks at Bay: When filling the mold, make sure it’s an edge to edge and the chocolate isn’t too thin in one section.
+Keep the Cracks at Bay: When filling the mold, make sure it’s edge to edge, and the chocolate isn’t too thin in one section.

 Storage Tips: Once wholly hardened and cooled, wrap individually in cellophane and tie for holiday gifts or add to a large gifting box for the holiday season.
 If putting in a box, place a piece of parchment paper between bombs to prevent any sticking.